 “If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.”
 Romans 8:11

-Here are more articles about Easter
+Here are more articles and resources for Easter